git-learning-game/documents/monday-updates.md

 **What did we do last week?**

-- Thought a bit about possible other game modes, like a "deck building" game :P
+- Thought a bit about possible other game modes, like a "deck building" game, where you play cards that say "git reset --hard HEAD", for example. :P
 - Added the possibility to split levels into "chapters".
 - Implemented a new level format, which should make it easier to write new levels - for ourselves, and for people who want to contribute!
 - Clever node positioning to get better graph layouts.